 SP: Right.
 Exactly.
 The thing about Paisley Park is there are tons of cool places to shoot, inside and out, so it made it pretty easy.
 People hadn’t really seen inside of the building so it wouldn’t be like, ‘oh he’s taking pictures inside of Paisley Park again.’
 Nowadays they’ll be events where people can walk through and get a sense of it, but back then, really nobody had seen it.

-We went down to the (Chanhassen) Arboretum about five minutes down from Paisley and we hopped in his car and went down there, when you get into a place like that there’s just beautiful images everywhere.
+We went down to the (Chanhassen) Arboretum about five minutes down from Paisley and we hopped in his car and went down there.
+When you get into a place like that there are just beautiful images everywhere.
 The cool thing is he had obviously kind of decided what areas he wanted to shoot in, cause he knew where to go.

 I later found out there were specific parts of the Arboretum that he liked to hang out in and visit, so this was a place he really liked and it got him away, outside, with no worries about time constraints.
 No one had a phone with a watch on it, or even a watch.
 We just shot and shot and shot out there, it was really nice.